OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ChangeIntervalIrregularToRegular/ChangeIntervalIrregularToRegular.md

   YYYY-MM-DD 00            YYYY-MM-DD 01              YYYY-MM-DD 02              YYYY-MM-DD 03
 ```

 1. For interval ending `YYYY-MM-DD 01`:
     1. The sample is determined as data values `2`, `3`, and `4`.
         The sample does not include value `1` because the output interval spans the time:
         `> YYYY-MM-DD 00` and `<= YYYY-MM-DD 01`
     2. The output value is computed as the mean of values `1`, `2`, and `3`.
 2. For interval ending `YYYY-MM-DD 02`:
     1. The sample has no values.
     2. However, because the `PersistInterval` is `1Hour`,
         the last value `4` within the `PersistInterval` is used as the single sample value
         and in this case is also the mean value.
         If `PersistValue=0`, then an input value of `0` would be used,
         which is suitable for data types such as precipitation increment.
 3. For interval ending `YYYY-MM-DD 03`:
     1. The sample has no values.
     2. The output value is missing since a value cannot be determined from
         the sample or `PersistInterval`.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Create Time Series***

 The following dialog is used to edit the command and illustrates the syntax for the command.